ArthurGareginyan/my-custom-styles/readme.txt

 == Changelog ==

+= 4.10 =
+* At the request of some users, plugin settings page moved to the submenu item in the top-level menu item "Settings", like before.
+* In the "_register_submenu_page" function, "$capability" changed from the 'edit_theme_options' to 'manage_options'.

 = 4.9 =
 * Fixed the issue due tof which the 'Space X-Chimp' sub menu item in the brand menu item was displayed.